This piece was first published on November 9, 2020 and was updated on September 13, 2023.

 Mortgage qualification favours a house

-The reason lies in the way lenders determine how much you can afford to borrow: a set of calculations called your debt service ratios.
+Lenders determine how much you can afford to borrow with a set of calculations called your debt service ratios.
 Your gross debt service ratio (GDS) looks at your total cost of ownership as a percentage of your income.
 Your total debt service ratio (TDS) looks at this plus your other obligations.
 These ratios can be no more than 39% and 44%, respectively.
 When calculating your total cost of ownership, there are four contributors: your mortgage payment, property taxes, heating costs, and 50% of condo maintenance fees.
 The more you spend on these, the higher your debt service ratios will be.

 Notice that maintenance fees are only calculated when they relate to condos.
 Even though your overall maintenance obligation will probably be higher if you purchase a house, you will be able to afford a bigger mortgage because the cost isn’t factored into how much mortgage you can afford.
 It’s may not make complete sense, but this can make a big difference to your final mortgage amount.

 Common first-time home buyer programs available include withdrawing up to $35,000 tax-free from your RRSP, getting a rebate on the land transfer tax (available in some provinces), and claiming a $750 rebate on your income tax.
-The land transfer tax component to this is especially important if you’re buying your first home in BC, Ontario or PEI.
+The land transfer tax component to this is especially important if you’re buying your first home in BC, Ontario, or PEI.
 Depending on your province and city, you can get a full land transfer tax rebate on homes up to $500,000.

 According to Ratehub’s land transfer tax calculator, if you buy your first home for $500,000, your land transfer tax will be $4,475 in Toronto, $2,475 in the rest of Ontario, and $0 in BC.
-If you buy a first home for $350,000 in any of those places your land transfer tax will be nil.
+If you buy your first home for $350,000 in any of those places your land transfer tax will be nil.
 But if you choose to move up to a $500,000 home later, your land transfer taxes will add up to $12,950 in Toronto, $6,475 in the rest of Ontario, or $8,000 in BC.

-Selling a home is expensive
+Selling a home is expensive (and risky)

 Houses cost more to own and maintain